GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 }
 ```

 As you can see, we've defined a `StateInterface` with a handful of properties and we implement that `StateInterface` in the `State` class.
-We're also importing the `User` and `Tweet` models from `dgraph-query-manager`, since we want to use those model objects throughout the application.
+We're also importing the `User` and `Tweet` models from `dgraph-query-manager` since we want to use those model objects throughout the application.
 The properties of `State` don't mean a lot right now, but we'll mutate the values of this class in our reducer below based on changes within the app.

 Next let's look at the potential actions our reducer can expect, which are found in the `client/src/reducers/base/Action.ts` [file](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/reducers/base/Action.ts).